 - birth defects in the heart (congenital heart disease)

-- build-up of a hard substance known as plaque that may be blocking your coronary arteries
+- buildup of a hard substance known as lipid plaque that may be blocking your coronary arteries

-- defects or injury to the heart’s valves
+- defects or injury to the heart’s four primary valves

 - tumors in or on the heart

-A heart CT scan is a common test for those experiencing heart problems, since it allows your doctor to explore the structure of the heart and the adjacent blood vessels, without making any incisions.
+A heart CT scan is a common test for people experiencing heart problems, since it allows your doctor to explore the structure of the heart and the adjacent blood vessels without making any incisions.

-As with any X-ray test, there is some exposure to radiation.
+As with any X-ray, there is some exposure to radiation.
 While typically harmless, this is an important issue for women who are pregnant or could be pregnant.
-The levels of radiation are considered safe for adults—there have been no documented side effects from low levels of radiation—but not for a developing fetus.
+The levels of radiation are considered safe for adults — there have been no documented side effects from low levels of radiation — but not for a developing fetus.